MediBang Pro allows you to use various color interfaces so you can tailor your workspace.

 Bucket Tool

-Tap the paint bucket icon on the upper right bar to switch to the tool.
+Tap the paint bucket icon to switch to the tool.
 After switching to the tool, tap whatever area of the canvas you want to fill with color.

 Turn on Anti-aliasing to make the fill smoother.